labcatr/labcommitr/TESTING.md

 **Solution:**
 - Sandbox is always at: `.sandbox/test/`
-- Use `lab test shell` to enter it
+- Use `pnpm run dev:cli test shell` to enter it
 - Or navigate manually: `cd .sandbox/test/`

 ---